Tutorial 1: Generating a virtual environment for the GenMR digital template

 GenMR_env.plot_EnvLayer_attr(soilLayer, 'FS')

-GenMR_env.plot_EnvLayer_attr(soilLayer, 'h', hillshading_z = topoLayer.z)
+GenMR_env.plot_EnvLayer_attr(soilLayer, 'h', hillshading_z = topoLayer.z, box = [10,70,20,80])

 2. Technological environment generation

 The technological system encompasses all human-made artifacts and engineered environments.
 This includes the built environment, critical infrastructure systems (such as transportation networks and energy generation and distribution), and agricultural production systems (i.e., crops) in rural areas.
-Goods and services delivered through businesses are classified within the socio-economic system (future Section 3).
+Goods and services delivered through businesses are classified within the socio-economic system (see Section 3).

 2.1.
 Generating the urban land layer (incl. crops)